On the Road to Injustice

 In these cases, and in mine, the Crown cared more about getting convictions than getting to the truth.

-My trial went ahead 9 months after the original incident.
+My trial went ahead 9 months after the tailgating incident.

 A credulous Sheriff picked up on just one of their improbable scenarios, but allowed the witness concerned to claim that he was confused.

-After the trial, I found documentary proof that the crux of the Crown's fantasy, relating to the time and location of the alleged incident, was so unlikely it could only have been generated by an Improbability Drive.
+After the trial, I found documentary proof that the crux of the Crown's fantasy, relating to the time and location of one of the fabricated incidents, was so unlikely it could only have been generated by an Improbability Drive.

 Unfortunately, the Scottish legal authorities have ignored this evidence and steadfastly refuse to accept that giving error-strewn testimony damages the credibility of their witnesses.